 This is a no frosting, mildly sweet cupcake with rosewater aroma, cardamom flavor and chopped pistachios sprinkled on top.
 Cake Yazdi takes its name after the city of Yazd, the capital of Yazd province in central Iran.
 This delicious cupcake is truly a delightful dessert that can be enjoyed during any time of the day.
 These cupcakes can be packed for your kid's lunch, family picnics or taken on a road trip or on a plane.
 That's how I remember having my last Yazdi cake from back home -- on the plane en route to New York many years ago.
 The memory is still fresh in my mind.
 One of our relatives handed me a brown bag filled with freshly baked yazdi cakes amidst the tears and goodbyes as I was about to board the plane early morning at Tehran's Mehrabad Airport.
 Sometimes, a kind gesture leaves you with an everlasting sweet memory.

 This recipe is adapted from M.R.
-Ghanoonparvar's "Colucheh Yazdi" recipe in his first cookbook Persian Cuisine: Traditional Foods
+Ghanoonparvar's "Colucheh Yazdi" recipe in his Persian Cuisine cookbook.

 Cake Yazdi -Yazdi Cupcakes